-Yet despite its many high-profile success, The National Theatre, like many institutions in the early twentieth century, found itself caught up in the country’s changing political landscape.
+Yet despite its many high-profile successes, The National Theatre, like many institutions in the early twentieth century, found itself caught up in the country’s changing political landscape.
 In 1929, The National Theatre Stock Company, the Theatre’s resident acting troupe, had trouble affording the required seven-man orchestra to accompany their productions.
 Because the orchestra members were protected by a union, the company was unable to negotiate a reduced number and had to cut their season short.
-Eventually, the actors agreed to effectively tax themselves in order to pay for the full orchestra in 1932; the gesture was rewarded with a benefit to replace the money later that year.
+Eventually, the actors agreed to effectively tax themselves in order to pay for the full orchestra in 1932; the gesture was rewarded with a benefit concert to replace the money later that year.
 In addition to labor disputes, The National also faced threats of censorship.
 Several productions were forced to defend themselves or delete material that was deemed offensive by local legislators.
-An entire scene was even cut from Robert E. Sherwood’s play The Rugged Path for a performance attended by President Harry S. Truman and his wife.
+An entire scene was cut from Robert E. Sherwood’s play The Rugged Path for a performance attended by President Harry S. Truman and his wife.

-While The National could long depend on filling its houses, the sad fact of the matter is that it did not always fill them equitably.
+While The National could long depend on filling its houses, the sad fact is that it did not always fill them equitably.
 Throughout the history of American theatre, including in nation’s capital, African Americans were consistently denied full rights to entry and seating.
-Though slavery had long been abolished, discriminatory practices in the name of “Jim Crow” continued well into the 1940s and beyond – including at The National.
+Though slavery had long been abolished, discriminatory practices in the name of Jim Crow segregation continued well into the 1940s and beyond – including at The National.
 Eventually, those practices, not another fire or financial failure, would result in yet another closure.
-After a series of legal challenges and protests, a host of major theatre professionals, including Helen Hayes and renowned musical lyricist Oscar Hammerstein II, signed a boycott pledge against The National.
-Eventually, the Actors Equity Association announced that no member of their union would be permitted to perform unless the discriminatory practices were abolished.
+After a series of legal challenges and protests, a host of major theatre professionals, including actors Helen Hayes and Zero Mostel and renowned musical lyricist Oscar Hammerstein II, signed a boycott pledge against The National.
+Eventually, the Actors Equity Association, backed by the Dramatists Guild, announced that no member of their union would be permitted to perform unless the discriminatory practices were abolished.
 When The National’s leadership declared it would not change its own policies until more inclusive policies were adopted throughout the city, its days were effectively numbered.
 The National Theatre closed on July 31st, 1948 with a farewell production of Oklahoma! and was later converted into a movie house.
-After working so hard to establish firm foundations, The National’s leadership had let it down by failing to change.
+You can learn more about desegregation efforts in Washington, D.C. by visiting National Theatre, National Politics.
+Ultimately, after working so hard to establish firm foundations, The National’s leadership had let it down by failing to change.